Matankl/beta-mini-paint-/README.md

 # beta-mini-paint-
-this is the beta vertion of my mini paint

 the features it has is drawing a map in different scales, draw geometric shapes like circle, rectangle and segment with 6 colores.